 This Irish Witch

 There is no need or reason to purchase from a certain online giant this Christmas (or ever).
-Kenny’s is a prime example of the amazing book shops we have in Ireland.
-I started purchasing from Kenny’s during the summer and have placed numerous orders since.
+Kenny’s Bookshop is a prime example of the amazing book shops we have in Ireland.
+I started purchasing from Kenny’s during the summer of 2020 and have placed numerous orders since.
 There is a great range of books and free postage on everything.

 Offering a wide range of book to suit all tastes, Bookstation has something for everyone.
-There is a bargain shop on their site where I picked up some great books.
+There is a bargain shop on their site where I have picked up some great books.
 Delivery is free over €10.

 Blank Canvas Cosmetics

 I have long been a fan and supporter of Blank Canvas Cosmetics from their brushes to palettes.
 Run by the kind, talented and generally lovely Una, Blank Canvas is a pillar of the Irish beauty industry.
 There are brushes galore to choose from as well as a whole range of vegan products.
-I have only used brushes from Blank Canvas Cosmetics for the last few years.

 Caroline’s Beauty Room

 Our Salon is based in Ratoath, Meath and is owned by the gorgeous Fearghal and Derek.
 On your arrival to the salon you will meet the wonderful and welcoming Ferghal before being introduced to your stylist.
-There is an online shop which currently has a number of promotional offers.

 Wild Irish Seaweeds